jahmie/Slim-Mustache-View/README.md

 # Slim Mustache View

-Mustache View package for the Slim Framework 3+.
+Mustache View package for the Slim Framework 3+, using [bobthecow](https://github.com/bobthecow/mustache.php) great PHP implementation of Mustache! ;-)

 ## How to install